Buriram United F.C.: The Greatest in Thailand

 In 2011, Buriram PEA under the coaching of Attaphol Buspakom, completed their 2011 season with the domestic treble by winning all three Thai major trophies.
 Buriram won 2011 Thai Premier League with 85 points, the highest record in the league history.
 They beat the arch-rival Muangthong United in the 2011 Thai FA Cup final and clinched their first Thai FA Cup title.
 Following the success in two other competitions, Buriram avenged their previous year League Cup final defeat against the same opponent, Thai Port, and won the 2010 Thai League Cup.
-Buriram PEA became the first Thai club to win such a treble in a season.
+Buriram PEA became the first Thai club to win the treble in a season.